Effects of dispersion parity-violating interaction in electron scattering and atoms: Introduction

 In Refs.~\cite{FS07,Ghosh,MunroPV,Ghosh:2024ctv,Ghosh:2025ole} it was noted that the neutrino exchange potential has parity violating (PV) part $\propto G^2/r^5$ with the range $\hbar/2m_{\nu}c$ exceeding atomic size by several orders of magnitude.
 It was also demonstrated that mixed $\gamma Z$ electron vacuum polarization produces PV potential $\propto \alpha G/r^3$ with the range $\hbar/2m_e c=193$~fm, which exceeds the range of the weak interaction by five orders of magnitude \cite{FS07,MunroPV}, similar to the range of the Uehling potential due to electron vacuum polarization by the nuclear Coulomb field.

+Although the long-distance behavior of the PV potential proportional to $G^2/r^5$ was accurately calculated in Refs.~\cite{FS07,Ghosh,MunroPV}, obtaining a reliable numerical estimate of the effect produced by this potential requires regularization of the singular PV interaction at short distances.
+In Ref.~\cite{MunroPV}, this was achieved by introducing the $Z$-boson mass into the integral describing the long-range PV potential.
+While this procedure provided a reasonable numerical estimate of the effect, no actual calculation of the short-distance PV potential was performed.
+Therefore, the result of Ref.~\cite{MunroPV} should be regarded as an estimate rather than a fully accurate calculation.

+The authors of Refs.~\cite{Ghosh:2024ctv,Ghosh:2025ole} showed that the neutrino-exchange potential significantly affects PV matrix elements in muonium, positronium, and atoms.
+In particular, the PV matrix element in Cs atom changes by $\sim-0.3\%$, improving the agreement of the Standard Model prediction with experiments \cite{Wood}.
+In the present Letter, we extend this analysis by including the contributions of other fermions in the loop.

-In the present paper we show that the contribution of the diagrams in Fig.~\ref{fig:diagram1} with exchange by two neutrinos or by other fermions to the PV effects in atoms is $\sim$1\%, and this significantly exceeds the error 0.35\% of the PNC measurement in Cs atom \cite{Wood} and the error $<$0.5\% in the many-body atomic calculations of the $Z$-boson contribution \cite{DzuFlaSus89a,DzuFlaGin02,Blundell90,Blundell92,Ginges05,PBD09,PBD10,CsPNC12}.
+The contribution of the diagrams in Fig.~\ref{fig:diagram1} with exchange by two neutrinos and by other fermions to the PV effects in atoms is $\sim$1\%, and this significantly exceeds the error 0.35\% of the PNC measurement in Cs atom \cite{Wood} and the error $<$0.5\% in the many-body atomic calculations of the $Z$-boson contribution \cite{DzuFlaSus89a,DzuFlaGin02,Blundell90,Blundell92,Ginges05,PBD09,PBD10,CsPNC12}.
 The work is in progress to improve both experimental~\cite{Elliott1,Elliott2,Elliott3} and theoretical~\cite{TXD22} accuracy.

 The error in atomic calculations cancels out in the ratio of the PV amplitudes in different isotopes of the same atom~\cite{DzuFlaKhr86,BDF09,VF19}.
 The measurement for the chain of isotopes of Yb atom was performed in Ref.~\cite{Budker19}.